Twelve Tips for Better Cylinder Selection

 Side and foot mounts need to be well aligned and on the same plane, and the load supported and guided.
 Otherwise, induced side loads due to misalignment lead to cylinder wear and seal leaks.
 Engineers also must be concerned with shear forces on the bolts.
 Add a dowel or shear pin and keyway behind the feet to prevent the forces from potentially shearing the mounting bolts.
 If necessary for extra support, add another set of foot mounts in the cylinder midsection in addition to those on the head and cap ends.

 3. Select the right pivot mountings when the cylinder body moves.
 Pivot mounts absorb force on the cylinder centerline and let a cylinder change alignment in one plane.
-Common types include clevis, trunnion and spherical-bearing mounts.
+Common types include clevis, trunnion, and spherical-bearing mounts.

 Clevis mounts can be used in any orientation and are generally recommended for short strokes and small to medium-bore cylinders.
 Cylinder engineers prefer clevis mounts with spherical bearings over those with plain bearings because they allow for a bit more misalignment and are, thus, a bit more forgiving.
-However, if using a spherical bearing on a rear clevis, they also recommend a rod-end attachment that pivots—such as a spherical rod eye.
+However, if using a spherical bearing on a rear clevis, they also recommend a rod-end attachment that pivots - such as a spherical rod eye.
 The combination helps compensate for any side loading or potential misalignment.

-Trunnion mounts come in head, mid and rear-mount versions.
-The mid-trunnion design is likely most common, as it offers designers a bit more flexibility.
+Trunnion mounts come in head, mid, and rear-mount versions.
+The mid-trunnion design is likely the most common, as it offers designers a bit more flexibility.
 They can be specified exactly in the cylinder mid-section or most anywhere toward the front or rear as the application demands.
 Once specified, however, the mount is not adjustable.

 Sizing Considerations

-For all types of cylinders, important parameters include stroke, bore diameter, rod diameter and pressure rating.
+For all types of cylinders, important parameters include stroke, bore diameter, rod diameter, and pressure rating.

 4. Piston-rod diameter is critical.
-Perhaps the most common error in hydraulic design is underspecifying the piston rod, making a cylinder more prone to stress, wear and failure.
+Perhaps the most common error in hydraulic design is underspecifying the piston rod, making a cylinder more prone to stress, wear, and failure.
 Piston-rod diameters can range from 0.5 to more than 20 in., but they must be sized for the available loads.
 In a push application, it is extremely important to size the rod diameter properly, based on Euler calculations, to avoid rod buckling or bending.

 When designing a cylinder to generate a required force, sizing the rod is always the first consideration.
-From there, work backward and determine bore size for the available pressure, and so on.
+From there, work backward and determine the bore size for the available pressure, and so on.

 5. Prevent rod bending.
 In cylinders with long strokes, a fully extended rod can bend under its own weight.
 Excessive bending leads to wear and damage to seals and bearings.
 It could even cock the piston inside the bore, which can score and damage the inner surface of the cylinder.
 Rod deflection should never exceed 1 to 2 mm.

 Cylinder rods that are at risk for bending or misalignment require additional support.
-Depending on the stroke length, a stop tube—which increases the bearing area of the cylinder—may be required to prevent excessive wear and jack-knifing.
+Depending on the stroke length, a stop tube - which increases the bearing area of the cylinder - may be required to prevent excessive wear and jack-knifing.
 Engineers might also consider a larger diameter rod, which increases strength.
 But that also increases weight and may be self-defeating, so do the math carefully.
 In extreme cases, users may also need to add external mechanical support for the rod, such as a saddle-type bearing.

 6. Watch out for impact loads.
 Stroke length, the distance needed to push or pull a load, can vary from less than an inch to several feet or more.
-But when the cylinder extends or retracts, ensure that the piston doesn’t bottom out and generate impact loads at the end of stroke.
+But when the cylinder extends or retracts, ensure that the piston doesn't bottom out and generate impact loads at the end of the stroke.
 Engineers have several options: Add internal cushions to decelerate the load near the end of stroke; add an external mechanical stop that prevents the cylinder from bottoming out; or use proportional-valve technology to precisely meter flow and safely decelerate the load.

 7. Weigh bore diameter versus operating pressure.
 To produce a given amount of force, engineers can specify large-bore cylinders that operate at low pressures, or vice versa.
-Generally, systems that operate at higher pressures but with smaller cylinders are more cost effective.
-Also the benefits cascade.
+Generally, systems that operate at higher pressures but with smaller cylinders are more cost-effective.
+Also, the benefits cascade.
 Smaller cylinders require less flow and, in turn, smaller pumps, lines, valves and so on.
 Many installations see an overall cost reduction by moving to higher pressures.

 That said, cylinders are rated for both nominal (standard) pressure and test pressure to account for variations.
 Systems should never exceed the nominal rated design pressure of a cylinder.